 Find it: 6501 Railroad Ave SE, Snoqualmie, Washington, 98024

 It’s just a short walk from the parking lot to a viewing area where you can see the falls.
 For even better views, a 1/2 mile hike leads to the base of the falls.
-While we were up for a little longer hike, it was just what we needed for that PNW experience.
+While we were up for a longer walk, it was just what we needed for that PNW experience.